Interval Fund Fraud Lawyer: Protecting Investors from Complex Product Misconduct

 Failure to Supervise

-Broker-dealers have an obligation to supervise their registered representatives and ensure compliance with suitability requirements and Regulation Best Interest.
+Broker-dealers have an obligation to supervise their registered representatives and ensure compliance with suitability requirements and best-interest duties under 17 C.F.R. § 240.15l-1.
 When firms fail to implement adequate written supervisory procedures for complex products like interval funds, they may be liable for the resulting investor losses.

 The True Risks of Interval Fund Investments